cognoscola/hardware_skinning/README.md

 3. type without quotes: "cmake ."  to generate a makefile
 4. type without quotes: "make" to generate an executable
 5. run executable

+Controls
+- a,s,d,w - move camera
+- mouse - orient camera
+- b - take a snapshop (will freeze for a few seconds)
+- spacebar - shatter the screen
+- p - record 10 seconds worth of frames

+Controls

 Much of the code is based off of Anton's Opengl Tutorial Book (http://antongerdelan.net/opengl/#ebook)